GOPC

 臨床皮膚醫學證書課程

 Locally, it is the first and currently the sole certificate course that provides practising doctors, Chinese medicine practitioners, and healthcare professionals with further training in dermatology.
-Over 800 participants have completed this Course since its inception in 2007.
+Nearly 1,000 participants have completed this Course since its inception in 2007.
 A certificate will be awarded to those attending at least 80% of the full course.
 Accreditation for CME points will be applied to the respective Colleges of the Hong Kong Academy of Medicine, Hong Kong Medical Association, Hong Kong Doctors' Union and the Department of Health.

 Admissions

-Certificate Course in Clinical Dermatology 20
+Certificate Course in Clinical Dermatology 2024

 Fees